Aymen-Nacer/An-Android-Mobile-Application-for-Assisting-Students-with-Disabilities/README.md

-The system empowers visually impaired users by providing real-time auditory information about their surroundings, enabling them to create a mental map of the environment.
-It also offers a platform that facilitates clear communication between students with hearing impairments and those who can hear.
-The system connects blind and visually impaired individuals with sighted volunteers through video calls to assist with daily tasks and challenges.
+The system offers a navigation solution that empowers visually impaired users with real-time auditory information for creating mental maps of their surroundings.
+It also serves as a platform for clear communication between students with hearing impairments and their peers.
+Additionally, the system connects blind and visually impaired individuals with sighted volunteers via video calls to provide support for daily tasks and challenges.

 Special features: